Pakistan–Palestine relations

-Pakistan–Palestine relations refer to the bilateral relations between Islamic Republic of Pakistan and State of Palestine.
-The Palestinian Authority established an embassy in Islamabad on 31 January 2017.
-Pakistan remains one of the most staunch supporters of the creation of a Palestinian state, and in line with its pro-Palestinian approach, does not recognize the State of Israel (see Israel–Pakistan relations).
-Pakistan currently hosts between 40 to 50,000 Palestinian migrants, primarily students in Pakistani universities; and frequently provides various forms of humanitarian aid to the Palestinian Authority.
+Pakistan–Palestine relations refer to the bilateral relations between Islamic Republic of Pakistan and the State of Palestine.
+The State of Palestine established an embassy in Islamabad on 31 January 2017.
+Pakistan remains one of the most staunch supporters of a fully independent and sovereign Palestinian state, and in line with its pro-Palestinian approach, does not recognize the State of Israel (see Israel–Pakistan relations).
+Pakistan currently hosts between 40 to 50,000 Palestinian migrants, primarily students in Pakistani universities; and frequently provides various forms of humanitarian aid to Palestine.

-Former Pakistani president and military dictator Pervez Musharraf stated that Pakistan will recognize Israel if the latter withdraws its forces from some of the occupied territories and allows the remaining Palestinian land to continue to exist, within the Green Line that served as the international border between the occupation force, Israel, and the Palestine from the First Arab–Israeli War of 1948 to the Third Arab–Israeli War of 1967 — however successive governments have rejected recognizing Israel.
+Former Pakistani president and military dictator Pervez Musharraf stated that Pakistan will recognize Israel if the latter withdraws its forces from the West Bank and allows the remaining Palestinian land to continue to exist, within the Green Line that served as the international border between the occupation force, Israel, and Palestine from the First Arab–Israeli War of 1948 to the Third Arab–Israeli War of 1967 — however successive governments have rejected recognizing Israel.

-The second President of the Palestinian Authority and State of Palestine, Mahmoud Abbas, has visited Pakistan three times.
+The second President of Palestine, Mahmoud Abbas, has visited Pakistan three times.